paulsava/paulsava.github.io/src/blog/29jan2024-perfectdays.md

 The film feels inspiring precisely because it contrasts so starkly with the lives most of us lead—or, more accurately, the lives we let carry us along.
 It's a story about existence stripped of destructive ambition, restless striving, and the scarcity of compassion we so often accept.
 It's a meditation on letting go of what we cannot control and a gentle lesson in living fully within the present moment.

 I like to think this movie found me, not the other way around.
-And it arrived at just the right time—a reminder I hope it might someday be for you, too.
+And it arrived at just the right time — a reminder I hope it might someday be for you, too.